Winning in uncertain futures

 During the last six months we have had to learn to live with major disruptions and the need to revise many previous plans.
 While the need to design strategies for resilience and success in different future scenarios is broadly recognised, comprehensive redesign might not be feasible.
 One way out of this dilemma is to first focus on your “big bets”.

-The first 2 quarters after the coronavirus breakout and great lockdown provide important learning for business, in terms of biases, how to avoid these, and what leaders need to do.
+The coronavirus breakout and great lockdown provide important learning for business, in terms of biases, how to avoid these, and what leaders need to do.
 These uncertain times call for avoidance of overly optimistic time expectations, falsely comforting base case projections, and too simplified questions and remedies.
 Instead, businesses need a regional understanding of how the pandemic might play out, through lenses of pandemic patterns, economic and social impacts, and market implications.

 How to prepare your business for climate-related risk